BG 31 RM 2C39 31 CENTER DR

 Bethesda , MD 20814

 Dr. Douglas M. Sheeley is the deputy director of the National Institute of Dental and Craniofacial Research, a part of the National Institutes of Health.
 Dr. Sheeley joined NIDCR in October 2017, after having served as senior scientific officer and acting chief of the Biomedical Technology Branch at NIH's National Institute of General Medical Sciences (NIGMS), where he led programs to develop and expand access to new tools for a wide range of areas including proteomics, carbohydrate research, and modeling of infectious disease dynamics.
-Prior to NIGMS, Dr. Sheeley worked for 11 years (from 2000 to 2011) at NIH’s National Center for Research Resources, where he rose to a position as acting deputy director of the Division of Biomedical Technology.
+Prior to NIGMS, Dr. Sheeley worked for 11 years (from 2000 to 2011) at NIH’s National Center for Research Resources, where he served in several leadership positions: as senior scientific officer, acting deputy director of the Division of Biomedical Technology, and acting director of the Office of Extramural Activities.
 Before coming to NIH, Dr. Sheeley was a researcher at Glaxo Wellcome Research & Development.

-As a respected expert in biomedical mass spectrometry and structural analysis of both proteins and carbohydrates, Dr. Sheeley regularly contributes his knowledge as an advisor and instructor at NIH and beyond.
-He headed two NIH Common Fund programs—the Glycoscience Program, where he remains active, and the Technology Centers for Networks and Pathways—and served as a consultant to NIST scientists developing in-house capabilities in carbohydrate sequencing.
+As a respected expert in biomedical mass spectrometry and structural analysis of both proteins and carbohydrates, Dr. Sheeley regularly contributes his knowledge as an advisor and instructor at NIH and beyond, including an annual course for the American Society for Mass Spectrometry since 2001.
+He headed two NIH Common Fund programs—the Glycoscience Program, where he remains active, and the Technology Centers for Networks and Pathways.